 The payments offered to eligible residents are made via pre-loaded EFTPOS cards, known as Neighbourhood Benefits Cards.
 The cards can be used to purchase goods and services at participating businesses, within Mortlake, Noorat and Terang.
 Up to $180,000 is available for this program annually.
 The recipient must have been living in the dwelling on or before the 8 March 2019, which is when phase two construction commenced.

 To download the program documentation, please click here.We have had a positive response from local businesses so far, with about 40 businesses agreeing to receive the cards through their existing EFTPOS machines .
 If you are a business who would like to participate, please get in contact with us.
+To view a current list of participating businesses, please click here.

 Owners of residential dwellings within 4 kilometres of a Mortlake South Wind Farm wind turbine generator can apply for landscaping to help reduce the visual impact of the wind farm.
 The Off-Site Landscaping Program is a requirement of our Planning Permit.